Sebastian-Schuch/RubyOnTiss/README.md

 - Ruby: 3.1.2
 - Rails: 7.0.1

+Before starting the application, make sure to run "rails db:migrate" to create the database.
-Launch server with: rails server
+Launch server with: "rails server"

 Proxy of the Tiss page.